All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is oral semaglutide less effective than the injection?

 At lower doses (7-14 mg daily), the oral form produces more modest results than the 2.4 mg weekly injection.
-However, newer higher-dose oral formulations (50 mg daily) have shown weight loss results comparable to the injection in clinical trials.
+But newer higher-dose oral formulations (50 mg daily) have shown weight loss results comparable to the injection in clinical trials.
 Effectiveness depends heavily on the dose and how consistently you take it.

 Why is the oral dose so much higher than the injection dose?